This Thai inspired Pressure Cooker Soul Soothing Chicken Coconut Cabbage Soup is the ultimate soul soothing soup to make all your troubles disappear

 I tend to be a fast eater which likely came about from having twin boys and knowing there was impending damage happening every 3 seconds of the day.
 One of my goals when I took this Go Sugar Free course years ago was to learn how to slow down and actually taste and enjoy my food.
 My kids are a bit older now so slowing down has gotten more realistic, but you know what reeeeaaallly makes you slow down and enjoy your food?
 Thai food.
-I don’t know what it is, but it’s instantly calming and nourishing in a way I can’t hardly describe.
-This (Instant Pot) Pressure Cooker Soul Soothing Chicken, Coconut, Cabbage Soup is just that.
+I don't know what it is, but it's instantly calming and nourishing in a way I can hardly describe.
+This Instant Pot Soul Soothing Chicken, Coconut, Cabbage Soup is just that.

 The second you open the pot and get a big whiff of lemon, ginger, and garlic, your heart rate will slow down, your muscles will relax, and you will smile from the inside out.
 That's Thai food my friends.
 And it is indeed medicine for my soul.